Skip to main content

 Liberties, Dublin 8, is an area facing some of Ireland’s toughest challenges around youth vulnerability.
 The project will not only deliver the area’s first multi-purpose playing pitch for organised sport, but also create long-term opportunities for children and teenagers through access to sport, mentoring and community engagement, fostering stability and reducing risks linked to social exclusion.

-We will also continue to financially support Coolmine Therapeutic Community and Belvedere Youth Club, helping to expand Coolmine’s residential and community programmes for women and children in recovery from addiction, as well as Belvedere Youth Club early-intervention and youth development programmes in Dublin’s north inner city.
+We will also continue to support Coolmine Therapeutic Community and Belvedere Youth Club, helping to expand Coolmine’s residential and community programmes for women and children in recovery from addiction, as well as Belvedere Youth Club early-intervention and youth development programmes in Dublin’s north inner city.

 Visit www.coolmine.ie to find out more.